MattiaSanna/Personal-Finance-Tracker/README.md

 | `categories.json` | Maps category names to the keywords/merchant tags used to match transactions |
 | `transactions.txt` | The raw transaction log synced from Nextcloud (one line per notification) |

-Paths to both are currently hardcoded in `money_logic.py` — update them if your setup differs.

 ### Project structure